martinblatz/DataViz-Final-Project/README.md

 - [x] Are there any other patterns in the demographics of victims of fatal police shootings?
 - [ ] and how does it compare to the demographics of the entire US population?
 - [ ] Are fatal police shootings becoming more or less common?
+- [x] (From "imagine the adjacent possible") I think it would be really interesting to be able to build the map referenced in the sketches above, but to be able to have a single visualization that allows the user to select a variable to populate the pie charts.
+The ability to perform advanced filtering based on the rich data set (age, gender, race, armed status, fleeing status) would be a great way to provide a more interactive data exploration experience.

 ## Sketches